 To explore this, we are pleased to launch ‘Our Oceans: A deep dive’.
 Through public lectures and panel debates, this event series will engage with experts, advisors, policymakers, and the public, to address the role our oceans can play in our collective action to reach net zero; how we can protect indigenous communities and our oceans from pollution, overfishing, and fish farming; the role and opportunities of nature-based and geoengineering solutions; and the geopolitics of our oceans.

 We believe it is time to act, for the protection of our oceans now and for future generations.

 The ocean-climate nexus.
-Speakers: Dr Peter Richardson (Head of Ocean Recovery, Marine Conservation Society); Veta Wade (Conservationist and ocean activist); and Dr Phillippe Blondel (Deputy Director of the Centre for Space, Atmosphere and Oceanic Science, University of Bath).
-Watch online
+Speakers: Dr Peter Richardson (Head of Ocean Recovery, Marine Conservation Society); Veta Wade (Conservationist and ocean activist); and Dr Philippe Blondel (Deputy Director of the Centre for Space, Atmosphere and Oceanic Science, University of Bath).
+Watch online.